Elijah Burke: Various feuds (2009–2011)

-On May 27, 2009, Burke defeated Shawn Spears in a tryout dark match for TNA at their TNA Impact! television tapings.
+On May 27, 2009, Burke defeated Shawn Spears in a tryout dark match for Total Nonstop Action Wrestling (TNA) at their TNA Impact! television tapings.
 On July 29, the Wrestling Observer Newsletter reported that Burke had signed a contract with TNA.
 On the August 6 episode of Impact! a vignette was aired that announced that Burke would be debuting under the ring name D'Angelo Dinero at Hard Justice.
 Burke made his debut as a heel on August 16 in the Steel Asylum match, which was won by Daniels.
 On August 20, 2009, he made his Impact! debut and defeated Consequences Creed before he was attacked by Suicide, who had lost the Steel Asylum match because of Dinero's interference.
 On the September 17 episode of Impact!, Dinero defeated Suicide.
 At No Surrender, Dinero defeated Suicide once again, this time in a "falls count anywhere" match.
 The following week on Impact!
 Suicide finally defeated Dinero, by pinning him in a street fight.

-Burke was slated to take part in the Ultimate X match at Bound for Glory, but ended up missing the event due to a "family emergency".
+Burke was slated to take part in the Ultimate X match at Bound for Glory, but ended up missing the event due to a "family emergency."
 Dinero returned on the November 12 episode of Impact!, aligning himself with Matt Morgan and Hernandez against Team 3D and Rhino, which turned him face as a result.
 Three days later, on November 15, 2009, Dixie Carter announced on her Twitter account that Burke had signed a new long-term deal with the company.
 At Turning Point Rhino and Team 3D defeated Dinero, Morgan and Hernandez.
 On the following Impact!
 Rhino and Team 3D won the rematch as well, when Jesse Neal turned heel and joined them.
 On the December 3 episode Impact!
 Suicide accepted Dinero's offer for peace and joined him, Morgan and Hernandez in their war with Rhino, Team 3D and Neal.
 At Final Resolution Morgan, Hernandez, Dinero and Suicide defeated Neal, Team 3D and Rhino in an eight-man elimination tag team match.